stuylinux/stuylinux.org/content/posts/mac_spoofing.md

        valid_lft forever preferred_lft forever
 ```

-3. Next, run the following command to view the current MAC address. (which is probably the network card's permanent address)
+3. Next, run the following command to view the current MAC address. (which is probably the network card's permanent MAC address as well)

 ```bash
 macchanger --show <YOUR_NETWORK_CARD_NAME>